 - Park road diversions, both temporary and permanent

-The project will be delivered in two phases with the main works to divert all services outside of the HS2 corridor with temporary connections across an agreed route.
-HS2 will subsequently construct two bridges across the proposed railway line to permanently connect both sides of Stoneleigh Park.
-Once the bridges are built, Fitzgerald will re-mobilise and pull services through the ducted bridges and connect the diverted services in their permanent position.
+The project delivery took place over two phases with the main works to divert all services outside of the HS2 corridor with temporary connections across an agreed route.
+HS2 subsequently constructed two bridges across the proposed railway line to permanently connect both sides of Stoneleigh Park.
+When the bridges were built Fitzgerald remobilised and pulled services through the ducted bridges and connected the diverted services into their permanent position.